+++

 I have met people who think they understand the joy and transformation that marriage can bring.

-A second set which is equally troubling think they understand marriage because they themselves are committed to the institution of marriage.
+A second set which is equally troubling think they understand marriage because they themselves are married and committed to the institution of marriage.
 They have had their ceremony, they wear their rings, and they share a house.
 But when you start speaking to them about the joy that comes from sharing a life with another person, you learn that their experience is quite different.
-They are living the rituals of marriage, but they are missing the thing those institutions is meant to hold and protect.
+They are living the rituals of marriage, but they are missing the very thing those institutions are meant to hold and protect.
 They think they get it, but they don’t, and their improper understanding leads them to accept something less than they should.

 This is a great and wonderful mystery but, as with St. Paul, I speak not of marriage, but of the Church.
 (Ephesians 5:32)